Munalula-Sikazwe/Munalula-Sikazwe/README.md

 # Hi, I'm Munalula Sikazwe 👋

-I'm a software engineer based in Lusaka, Zambia.
+I'm a Software engineer based in Lusaka, Zambia.
 I love working on web development projects and I'm always looking for ways to learn and improve my skills.

 ## 🌱 Skills